Live Ocean: Activities

 Live Ocean's initial project focused on The Race To Save the Endangered Antipodean Albatross, which remains one of their flagship efforts.
 The charity also supports efforts to monitor and restore populations of the New Zealand sea lion, one of the rarest sea lion species in the world, in partnership with local marine biologists.

 Hauraki Gulf

-In March 2021, Live Ocean released an online video series aimed at saving the Hauraki Gulf in the Auckland Region of New Zealand.
-They have a goal of achieving 30 percent protection of the Hauraki Gulf by 2030, as advocated by international scientists.
-The charity endorsed new protection measures for the Hauraki Gulf announced by the New Zealand government on 22 June 2021.
+In March 2021, Live Ocean launched an online video series focused on the conservation of the Hauraki Gulf in the Auckland Region of New Zealand.
+The initiative aligned with a broader objective of achieving 30 percent protection of the Gulf by 2030, a target supported by international scientific recommendations.

+The organisation later expressed support for expanded protection measures for the Hauraki Gulf, announced by the New Zealand government on 22 June 2021.

-In April 2024, Aucklander Jono Ridler, supported by Live Ocean, completed a non-stop ultra-distance open water swim from Karaka Bay, Aotea Great Barrier Island, to Narrow Neck Beach, Auckland.
-This record-breaking 100 km swim highlighted the urgent need for action to protect the Hauraki Gulf.
+In April 2024, Auckland resident Jono Ridler, with support from Live Ocean, completed a continuous ultra-distance open water swim from Karaka Bay on Aotea Great Barrier Island to Narrow Neck Beach in Auckland.
+Covering approximately 100 kilometres, the swim was described as record-breaking and was presented as drawing attention to environmental concerns affecting the Hauraki Gulf.